pivotal/docs-platform-automation/docs/tasks.md

     ---excerpt--- "reference/configure-new-certificate-authority-usage"

 ### configure-saml-authentication
-Configures Ops Manager with an external SAML user store and admin user account.
+Configures Tanzu Operations Manager with an external SAML user store and admin user account.
 See [configure-authentication](#configure-authentication) to configure an internal user store, and [configure-ldap-authentication](#configure-ldap-authentication) to configure with LDAP.